stevenjlho/leetcode/solutions/222. Count Complete Tree Nodes/README.md

 ## Intuition

-To count the total nodes in a binary tree, we can traverse each node of the tree once and increment a counter for every node visited.
+We can traverse each node once and increment the counter for every node encountered.

 ## Approach

-1. If the `root` node is null, return 0 since there are no nodes to count.
+1. Return `0` if the `root` node is null as there are no nodes to count.
 2. Invoke the function recursively for the left and right children to count their nodes.
-3. The sum of nodes in a tree rooted at root is the count of the root node (which is 1) added to the nodes of the left and right subtrees.
+3. The number of nodes in a tree rooted at a particular node is the sum of the left and right subtrees plus the current node.

 ## Complexity